vestalux/long-haul/_posts/2017-03-24-international-affairs-the-garden.md

 The Garden is definitely worth a visit if you’re in the area.
-Not only do they serve great beer, but there’s an excellent burger shack and occasionally the place turns into a music venue with DJs and the biggest disco ball of Central Europe.
+Not only do they serve great beer, but there’s an excellent burger shack and occasionally the place turns into a music venue with DJs and probably the biggest disco ball of Central Europe.
+Surely the biggest in a brewery.